Recarving Rushmore

 Recarving Rushmore: Ranking the Presidents on Peace, Prosperity, And Liberty is a non-fiction book authored by American socio-political commentator Ivan Eland.
-Published in 2009 by the Independent Institute, the book reviews the history of the United States with a particular emphasis on that of the presidents who have led the nation.
-Taking issue with previous accounts in which historians have ranked the officials, the author applies his libertarian approach in terms of using different criteria to judge each president.
+Published in 2009 by the Independent Institute, the book reviews the history of the United States, ranking presidents who have led the nation.
+Taking issue with previous accounts in which historians have ranked the officials, the author applies his libertarian values to judge each president.

 LewRockwell.com published a supportive review of the book.
 The official website of the U.S. Libertarian Party praised Recarving Rushmore as well in a blog post about the book, with Eland's writing lauded as being "direct and fair".

 A revised version of the book came out in 2014.

 The title alludes to the famous American monument Mount Rushmore, also known as the Shrine of Democracy.